Blog / Book of the Month / The Wild Robot (2024) Chris Sanders - Movie Review

 All of this is extraordinarily positive!
 It is only when taking a step back to look at the film in the cold light of day that a concern emerges.
 The Wild Robot comes in a long line of children’s films from Short Circuit (1986), to The Brave Little Toaster (1987) to Pixar’s WALL·E (2008) where robots, droids, and appliances are imbued with a heart of gold and something approximating a human soul; film franchises like George Lucas’ Star Wars (1977) with the endearing R2D2 and C3PO or the emotive V.I.N.CENT. and B.O.B. from Disney’s The Black Hole (1979) likewise paved the way for this idea.
 Everything from goofy films like Heartbeeps (1981) and *batteries not included (1987) to more serious films like Chris Columbus’ Bicentennial Man (1999) and Neill Blomkamp’s Chappie (2015), aimed at an adult audience, press this idea of treating robots as humans based on the notion of robots having human-like feelings and emotions.

 A film like The Wild Robot isn’t troubling by itself; it only becomes concerning when placed in a long line of fiction like Ridley Scott’s Blade Runner (1982) adaption of Philip K. Dick’s novel Do Androids Dream of Electric Sheep?
-(1968) and Alex Proyas’ 2004 adaption of Isaac Asimov’s I, Robot (1950).
+(1968) and Alex Proyas’ 2004 adaption of Isaac Asimov’s I, Robot (1950) or Bicentennial Man (1999) Chris Columbus’ adaptation of another Asimov novel The Positronic Man (1992).
 This only scratches the surface of the continual cultural conditioning towards considering robots as equal or superior to humans.
 Couple the charming presentation of the robot Roz with the island’s delightful, fun-talking woodland animals and The Wild Robot subtly provides a world where humans are not that special and their absence even preferable.
 Or worse yet where humans are deemed the problem by Artificial Intelligence like in MARVEL’s Avengers: Age of Ultron (2015).
 Of course, in that case Ultron is the villain fought against by the Avengers, but real-world misanthropy has similar masochistic goals valuing the environment and wildlife over and above the needs and desires of humans upending humanity’s God-given role of steward over those things.
 If this seems harsh consider how children’s fiction regularly presents bigger ideological or philosophical ideas remembering that children do not make children’s films, they are made by adults for children.
 The question is whether the makers of such media, whether made for children or adults, want simply to entertain audiences, or inform and shape public sentiments.

 Is The Wild Robot just one more brick in a pavement leading to Auto Robot Unions and marches for equal rights for robots?
 This may seem farfetched now but who wants to live in a world with armed drones policing streets and fighting wars because it’s safer to have robots do it than to place humans in harm’s way?
 Each of these films, including The Wild Robot, become part of the conversation about the approaching reality of these ideas put into practice.
 Parents should take the opportunity to talk to their children about what makes humans unique and beautiful and to be wary of anyone one or anything seeking to demote humanity from the pinnacle of creation.